Dashboard: Effects of medical diagnoses on health and socio-economic outcomes

 You can select up to two diagnoses, and up to two sex, age, and income groups (in total maximum 16 lines).
 Some sex-age-income groups are not available, e.g., medical expenses are not split by income group.

 Lines = all combos of selected diagnoses × sex × age × income (up to 16).
-Hover over the lines to see estimate, confidence interval, p-value, CI, and the number of diagnosed individuals in the sex-age-income group underlying the estimates (n).
+Hover over the lines to see estimate, confidence interval, p-value, CI, and the number of diagnosed individuals in the sex-age-income group underlying the estimates in the Jan 2013 - Sep 2017 period (n).

 Loading data…